-John T. Wayne the American Civil War author was born in St. Louis Missouri in August 1958.
+John T. Wayne the American Civil War author is the grandson of John Wayne (the actor).
 He attended schools all over the state of Missouri, where he learned the true history of the US Civil War.
-John is a chip off the old block, believing in God and the idea of a free America.
+John is a chip off the old block, believing in God, individual responsibility and the idea of a free America.

 When I was looking for a publisher, I came across Mocking-Bird Lane Press and wondered, because my Uncle Buddy and Aunt Vivian lived at 2410 Mocking-Bird lane in Florissant, Missouri my entire life.
 Once I met Regina, I knew they were the right publisher for me.
 I got the best publisher, and I get to keep my best memories alive through name association.

 The Gaslight Boys series chronicles the lives of orphaned children.
 Charles Dickens is credited with being the first Gaslight Boy, but there were many Gaslight Children created by the war from 1861 – 1865 and beyond.
 John T. Wayne’s stories bring to life the true struggle of these children who grew up to become great in their own right.
 Some of them became great, some became outlaws, and some died short of the chance.

 Look for his autobiography in late 2018.
 AN AMERICAN HERITAGE tells the story of how he grew up not knowing his true grandfather, and how he learned at age 54 that it was in fact the Duke of Hollywood.